Create Signal Data for Root Inport Mapping

 During import, the Root Inport Mapper tool converts formatted numbers from Excel spreadsheets to doubles.

-The Root Inport Mapper tool does not support block path mapping mode for spreadsheets.
+The Root Inport Mapper tool does not support block path map mode for spreadsheets.

 This example of a Microsoft Excel spreadsheet is set up for root-inport mapping.